yoyowallet/drf-react-template-framework/README.md

 ##### Min and Max Length
-Optionally validates the text to be shorter than max_length and longer than min_length By setting the json-schema property will contain `minLength` and `maxLength` attributes.
+Optionally validates the text to be shorter than max_length and longer than min_length by setting the json-schema property will contain `minLength` and `maxLength` attributes.
 The rendered html input will contain the maxlength and minlength attributes.
 ```python
 choice_text = serializers.CharField(min_length=3, max_length=100)
 ```